6 key foods you should be eating to help clear acne

 A half-cup of whole, shelled almonds, provides nearly 100% of the recommended daily amount of vitamin E, which is an important antioxidant to guard your cells against free radical damage.
 Almonds have high levels of magnesium, riboflavin, tryptophan, copper, phosphorus, zinc and healthy monounsaturated fats.
 Although almonds are a healthy food, you want to keep your daily servings to about ¼ of a cup, as they are high in calories.

 A cup of wild blueberries has up to 13,427 antioxidants, including vitamin A and C. In other words, blueberries are one of the most nutrient-dense foods on the planet.
-Blueberries also have anti-inflammatory properties, helping to reduce the redness of inflamed skin, and are rich in dietary fiber which helps clear the toxins built up in your body.
+Blueberries also have anti-inflammatory properties, helping to reduce the redness of inflamed skin, and are rich in dietary fibre which helps clear the toxins built up in your body.
 Blueberries help to smooth the skin, prevent fine lines and wrinkles, eliminate scars, increase elasticity, fight blemishes and acne, balance levels of oil in the skin, and help even out skin tone.
 What can’t blueberries do?!

 “real-u products are packed with antioxidants to help keep your skin healthy and strong.
 Why is that important for acne-prone skin?
 Because healthy skin heals and repairs faster and is less likely to breakout.” - Ebony Founder, real-u Skincare